 Chairs Clyburn, Maloney Reveal That Quality Failures By Emergent BioSolutions Rendered 135 Million Additional Coronavirus Vaccine Doses UnusableThe rejection of the additional 135 million doses brings the total number of doses wasted due to Emergent BioSolutions’ failure to meet or maintain quality standards to over 525 million.

 Washington, D.C.
-(September 23, 2020) — Today, the Select Subcommittee on the Coronavirus Crisis, chaired by Rep. James E. Clyburn, held a hearing with Federal Reserve (Fed) Chair Jerome H. Powell on the Fed’s response to the coronavirus pandemic.
+(December 15, 2022) – Yesterday, the Select Subcommittee on the Coronavirus Crisis, chaired by Rep. James E. Clyburn, held a hearing on “Preparing for and Preventing the Next Public Health Emergency: Lessons Learned from the Coronavirus Crisis.